makrai/notes/yin23-depression-speech-trafoer-paral-cnn.md

     using linear attention mechanisms with kernel functions
 * experiments on two datasets of
-  Distress Analysis Interview Corpus-Wizard of OZ (DAIC-WOZ) and Multi-modal Open Dataset for Mental-disorder Analysis (MODMA).
-The
+  Distress Analysis Interview Corpus-Wizard of OZ (DAIC-WOZ) and Multi-modal Open Dataset for Mental-disorder Analysis (MODMA)
 * better performance compared with the SOTA strategies

 # 1. Introduction